Ex-CIA officer gets 19 years for conspiring to spy for China

 CLICK HERE FOR THE FOX NEWS APP

 In May of this year, ex-CIA officer Kevin Mallory was sentenced to 20 years in prison for disclosing secrets to China for just $25,000.
-Prosecutors pointed out the money Lee received far outweighed that of Mallory, but defense lawyers responded that nothing disclosed by Lee was above the "Secret" classification level, while some of what Mallory disclosed was Top Secret.
+Prosecutors pointed out the money Lee received far outweighed that of Mallory and showed his activities were even more severe.
+Defense lawyers responded that nothing disclosed by Lee was above the "Secret" classification level, while some of what Mallory disclosed was classified as Top Secret.